goncaloalvarez/ios-module-architecture/wiki/Home.md

 _This document is intended to be a guide on how the modular architecture works.
 It is highly inspired by the [Uber RIBs](https://github.com/uber/RIBs/wiki) architecture._

-If you want to go straight to the tutorials you can [get started](https://github.com/dchohfi/ios-module-architecture/blob/master/wiki/Tutorial1.md)here.
+If you want to go straight to the tutorials you can [get started](https://github.com/dchohfi/ios-module-architecture/blob/master/wiki/Tutorial1.md) here.

 # Overview